-POLICY POLICY STATEMENT 1 Increase economic mobility, especially for those with the lowest median household incomes.
-2 Increase the number of families who choose to live in Evanston.
-3 Support the growing senior population.
-4 Continue to create and preserve attractive public spaces and vibrant retail streets that contribute to Evanston's unique identity.
-5 Expand workforce development.
-6 Continue revitalizing the local retail economy.
-7 Increase digital presence and awareness of Evanston as a desirable place to do business, to live, and to have fun.
+- 1) Increase economic mobility, especially for those with the lowest median household incomes. - 2) Increase the number of families who choose to live in Evanston. - 3) Support the growing senior population. - 4) Continue to create and preserve attractive public spaces and vibrant retail areas streets that contribute to Evanston's unique identity. - 5) Expand workforce development. - 6) Continue revitalizing the local retail economy. - 7) Increase digital presence and awareness of Evanston as a desirable place to do business, to live, and to have fun. - 7)8) Encourage Public/Private partnerships

 Evanston's economy has evolved over time.
-Northwestern University's establishment in 1851 played an important role in Evanston's birth as a city.1 Two commuter rail lines and the creation of a train station differentiated Evanston from its northern suburban neighbors.
+Northwestern University's establishment in 1851 played an important role in Evanston's birth as a city.
+49 Two commuter rail lines and the creation of a train station differentiated Evanston from its northern suburban neighbors.
 Historically, Evanston established itself as the vibrant downtown of Chicago's North Shore, known for its department stores, diverse services, and dining options.
 Several corporate headquarters, desiring to be near Northwestern University, built office buildings, fueling the development of an office submarket that is remarkable for a city of Evanston's size, with Rotary International proudly maintaining its presence in our community.

-In the 1960s, the City was also a thriving industrial hub, home to manufacturing companies producing goods from textbooks to toys.
+In the 1960s, the City was also a thriving industrial hub, home to manufacturing companies producing goods from textbooks50 to toys51.
 However, like many older Midwestern cities, Evanston faced challenges as manufacturing jobs transitioned to larger cities or closed altogether due to the impacts of globalization.
 Recognizing the exceptional value of its transit hub, Evanston adapted by incorporating high-rise residential buildings, leading to a revival of retail shops and restaurants.
-This evolution took place alongside the growth of a creative, knowledge-driven population and a workforce heavily invested in healthcare and education.
+This